11th Marine Expeditionary Unit: 1990s

-In 1995 the 11th MEU(SOC) participated in the exfiltration of General Hussein Kamel Hassan al-Majid and his brother (an Iraqi Colonel), each of which were married to Saddam's daughters and were also his 2nd Cousins.
+In 1995, the 11th MEU(SOC) participated in the exfiltration of General Hussein Kamel Hassan al-Majid and his brother, an Iraqi Colonel.
+Both were married to Saddam's daughters and were his 2nd Cousins.
 The families defected under the support and cover of the 11th MEU(SOC) and were escorted to King Hussein of Jordan.
 Transfer and delivery of the defectors was at the Jordanian King Faisal Air Force Base, where King Hussein of Jordan kept a personal ready room.

 During its 1998 deployment, the 11th MEU conducted Operation Safe Departure.
 This was a Noncombatant Evacuation Operation, which took place in Asmara, Eritrea, on 6 June 1998.
 The evacuation of noncombatant civilians and third-world nationals was conducted as a precautionary measure to ensure their safety in the midst of a heated border dispute between Eritrea and Ethiopia.
 All total, 172 persons, to include 105 Americans, were safely evacuated to Amman, Jordan, via KC-130 aerial transport.

 During its 1999 deployment, the 11th MEU supported Operation Stabilise in East Timor from 25 October 1999 to 27 November 1999.
-The MEU was called on to provide support to International Forces, East Timor (INTERFET) delivering more than 1.5 million pounds of food and supplies to the Australian-led peacekeeping forces and East Timorese.
+The MEU was called on to provide support to International Forces, East Timor (INTERFET), delivering more than 1.5 million pounds of food and supplies to the Australian-led peacekeeping forces and East Timorese.